 While we were here, James surfed at Wakki Beach.
 It’s just one beach over and there is hardly ever anyone there.
 It has a nice, secluded feeling to it.

 For a beginner surfer, like myself, Forster Beach is best.
 This beach is also an aerial photographers dream.
 It’s best captured just after sunrise, in the golden hour, when the sand ripples on the seafloor are lit up underneath the aqua green of the ocean.

 I prefer to swim, go for walks or just relax at the beach, which is why Middle Beach is one of my favourite spots.
-The beach is long, the sand soft, and there are a few shady spots to sit in if you’ve forgotten your beach umbrella.
+The beach is long, the sand is soft, and there are a few shady spots to sit if you’ve forgotten your beach umbrella.
 (It may not look like it but I do sit in the shade at the beach.
-My skin tans very easily due to the fact that my mum is half Greek!)
+My skin tans very easily as my mum is half Greek!)

 This gorgeous place deserves an article of its own.
-It is one of my favourite places on the New South Wales east coast.
+It’s one of my favourite places on the east coast of New South Wales.
 The relaxed vibe of this town, just 15 minutes away from Scotts Head, could keep me here for weeks.
 This is another beach that stretches on for what feels like forever.
 The sand is a soft white, and there is this perfect little sheltered area at the south end of the beach where I like to sit.
 Right next to the pandanus tree.

-As my partner and I cruise back down the Australian east coast, we will definitely be returning here (as well our favourite paradise, Seal Rocks).
+As James and I cruise back down the east coast of Australia, we’ll definitely be returning here (as well our favourite paradise, Seal Rocks).
 The weather will be warmer, daylight savings would have arrived, and we feel like we have plenty more to explore.
 I can’t wait!

-All of these stunning images of Scotts Head were taken by my partner James at Aeroaus and are all available for purchase.
+All of these stunning images of Scotts Head were taken by my fiancé James, at Aeroaus and are all available for purchase.